veg/RASCL/README.md

 #### Configuration settings -- Steps necessary to complete before running

-The user input data (which consists of the clade of interest downloaded as a FASTA file of viral whole genome's) should be stored in the `./data}` subdirectory.
-We provide demo data for an test-run using the sequences in `data/Example`.
-These correspond to a set of "background" pre-Alpha variant set of sequences `data/Example/Background-preAlpha.fasta` and a "query" set of sequences corresponding to Alpha variant sequences `data/Example/Query-Alpha.fasta`
+The user input data (which consists of the clade of interest downloaded as a FASTA file of viral whole genome's) should be stored in the `./data` subdirectory.
+We provide demo data for a test-run using the sequences in `data/Example1`.
+These correspond to a set of "background" pre-Alpha variant set of sequences `data/Example1/Background-preAlpha.fasta` and a "query" set of sequences corresponding to Alpha variant sequences `data/Example1/Query-Alpha.fasta`

-The Label variable corresponds to your viral clade of interest (e.g. "B.1.1.7") and will be used for annotation.
-While the data is stored in ./data/Example1 the label for that data is B.1.1.7.
-The "label" of the subdirectory within ./data does not matter.
+The `Label` variable within the `config.json` corresponds to the label of your viral clade of interest (e.g. "B.1.1.7") and will be used for annotation downstream.

 From your working directory:

-1. `mkdir data/{Label}`
+1. `mkdir data/{name}`
-2. Place your viral clade of interest fasta file within the "data" directory.
+2. Place your viral clade of interest fasta file within the `data/{name}` subdirectory.
+- The `{name}` you pick does not matter.
+Recall, in our test-run our `Label` is `B.1.1.7`, and we put our input files in the `./data/Example1` directory.
 3. In the `config.json` change the following:
-       The `Label` variable corresponds to a tag for your clade of interest (e.g. "B.1.1.7").
+- The `Label` variable to correspond to a tag for your clade of interest (e.g. "B.1.1.7").
 Make sure to include the `"` around your label.
-       The `Background_WholeGenomeSeqs` variable to correspond to your query whole genome sequences (e.g. "Example1/Background-preAlpha.fasta")
+- The `Background_WholeGenomeSeqs` variable to correspond to your query whole genome sequences (e.g. "Example1/Background-preAlpha.fasta").
+Include the relative path as if you were within the `./data/` directory.
-               Include the relative path as if you were within the working directory The `Query_WholeGenomeSeqs` variable to correspond to your query whole genome sequences (e.g. "Example1/Query-Alpha.fasta")
-              Include the relative path as if you were within the working directory
+- The `Query_WholeGenomeSeqs` variable to correspond to your query whole genome sequences (e.g. "Example1/Query-Alpha.fasta").
+Include the relative path as if you were within the `./data/` directory.
+- The `cleaner` variable corresponds to bash script containing commands necessary to parse the headers of the fasta.
+Within the `./scripts` directory, there are two files, one with `linux` (defualt), and one with `MBP` in the name. change this file according to your OS.

 4. The `cluster.json` file can be modified for your computing environment.
 If you want to use more cores, adjust the values in this file.
 This can be used to distribute jobs to run across the cluster and to specify a queue.
 The `cluster` variable refers to the workload manager.
 The `nodes` variable is a request for resource allocation from the server, in this case it refers to the number of nodes.
 The `ppn` variable is a request for resource allocation from the server, in this case it refers to the number of processors per node.
 The `name` variable is a specification to submit the jobs for the RASCL application to a specific queue.
 These have different names and priorities, please refer to your local system administrator for more information.
 We have added an additional variable `walltime` which is a request for a certain period of time for resource allocation from the server.

 *Notes for running on your local machine.* If you have the computational ability to parallelize jobs across more than one processor, then you can adjust the `ppn` variable (processors per node).
 Starting with 1 `ppn` is a good place to start, as some computations can take up quite a bit of compute power.
-The remaining variables within this file are not relevant to a local run, so they can be left alone (see Advanced Configurations for more information).
+The remaining variables within this file are not relevant to a local run, so they can be left alone (see **Advanced Configurations** for more information).

 5. Within the `run_LOCAL.sh` file (within the RASCL directory), change the `--jobs` parameter, to reflect the number of jobs you want to parallelize at one time.
 Again, much like the `ppn` variable, starting with 1 is a good idea.